 Having a UAV with a camera is an important capability for the first responder piloting the drone.
 However, the information is limited to one individual and requires extra communication effort while valuable time may be lost to report the status to the team members.
 Avision’s App provides pilots with the ability to initiate video streaming back to the command center in real-time.
 It allows the operator to switch between various types of payloads including first person camera view, thermal imaging, infra-red or night imaging, and many others.
 The video stream is then accessible from an internet browser by the chief commander and the rest of the crew.
 Real time video sharing provides the team with extended situational awareness, enables quick access to the information, and expedites the decision-making process.

 Remote Identification (Remote ID)

-Network Remote ID (RID) is one of the UTM services adopted by the FAA and is based on the ASTM F3411 standard.
-Within the UTM framework, Avision acts as RID UAS Service Supplier (USS).
+Network Remote ID (RID) is one of the UTM services and is based on the ASTM F3411 standard, Avision acts as RID UAS Service Supplier (USS).
 Information flows in real-time from the 3rd party ground control systems (via Avision API integration) or directly from Avision App utilized for flight control.
 Avision RID services are already operationalized in Switzerland and are currently available in the US on an opt-in basis.